The 8 Best Tick Prevention Options For Dogs: Tested & Evaluated 2023

 With that being said, if your dog has seizures or certain food allergies, oral prevention isn’t recommended.
 Sensitive pooches might experience upset stomachs and might throw up the pill before it gets absorbed.
 Furthermore, some medication isn’t tested for safety in pregnant or lactating females.
-Finally, some dogs simply can’t be fooled into swallowing the pill.
-You might need to get extra creative when hiding it in food, and that’s still no guarantee the endeavour will succeed.
+Finally, some dogs (like mine, tragically!) simply can’t be fooled into swallowing the pill.
+I have to get extra creative when hiding it in food, and that’s still no guarantee the endeavour will always succeed.

 Topical medication, also called a spot-on treatment, is directly applied to the dog’s neck or other hard-to-reach areas.
 Through the fat layer of skin, it’s distributed across the body.
 The chemical attacks a tick’s brain, causing it to become paralyzed and die.
 Some topical treatments affect ticks of all life stages, including eggs.

 A spot-on treatment is typically applied between the dog’s shoulder blades.
 It takes 8 to 12 hours to get absorbed into the skin, during which you should avoid bathing the dog.
 Most topical medications should be reapplied every 30 days.
 However, if your pooch gets regular baths or swimming sessions, this should be done every 2 to 3 weeks.